Crashkila101/tpd-evolutionary-game-theory-project/README.md

-# tsp-evolutionary-search-project
+# tpd-evolutionary-search-project
-This is a project which aims to solve TSP datasets with the **.tsp** file extension.
-This program requires **Python 3** to be installed on your system in order to work; you can get it from here: https://www.python.org/downloads/
+This is a project which aims to evolve strategies for the the Iterated Prisoner's Dilemma (IPD) This program requires **Python 3** to be installed on your system in order to work; you can get it from here: https://www.python.org/downloads/

 ## Environment setup for Linux